 Christmas is coming and I know what I would like to receive!
 I’ve been coveting this lovely porcelain “knitware” for quite some time.
 Alyssa Ettinger has translated the essence of handknit stitches into functional vases, coasters and tumblers.
 I love how Alyssa plays with the contrasts of hard porcelain and soft knitted fabric to great effect.
 The fine, cable-textured tumblers and demitasse cups are my favourite pieces.
 It’s like a sweater sleeve is wrapped around them to keep read more

 © Rod Yeoh

 At a recent Guild meeting one of the members showed me her latest creation—a JoJo jacket.
 She found the self-patterning yarn she used was a little lacking for her tastes so she threw in a reverse stocking stitch ridge every time the stripes changed colours.
 I just love the effect.
 She used Regia sock yarn from the Kaffe Fassett collection that she had purchased at Dressew.
 Last time I was there I think they still had some at a great price. read more

 via @deramores These lighthearted Welsh shepherds look like they really enjoy their work.
 What great imaginations!

 Wholesome is the word I would use to describe a new yarn called Shelter.
 Jared Flood of Brooklyn Tweed fame developed Shelter out of a desire for locally produced American yarn for American knitters.
 The lofty soft yarn is made from Wyoming sheep fleece and it’s spun in an historic woolen mill town in New Hampshire.
 The down to earth colours are a tweedy, heathery, homey goodness with names like woodsmoke, wool socks and homemade jam.
-What would a new yarn be without pattern support? read more
+What read more